robobunny/brewdog_challenge/README.md

 #### Problem solving > display

-I'm aware that the site doesn't look that great and isn't very accessibility-friendly or responsive.
+I'm aware that the site doesn't look good and isn't very accessibility-friendly or responsive.
 I'm aware that these are huge design flaws that, in any production-level product, would be unacceptable.
 I have a finite amount of time for this project and I'm taking a calculated risk that you're less concerned about those sorts of things than about the problem-solving aspects of my code, for example: how many levels of abstraction I'm applying to the problem.

 #### Defer